enh/eh/91/spoiler/README.md

 Bugs
 ----

-* See [testing notes](./TEST.md) for manual visual testing instructions and expected behaviour.
-Known failures marked by a `FAIL` tag.

 * The display of long physical lines that are larger than the terminal screen is undefined.
 Given historical terminal dimensions of 80x24 = 1920 ASCII characters, a line longer than 1918 characters will have issues.
 In computing, its often bad form when functions are more than a screen length; similarly in English writing a paragraph (as a single long line) that occupies a screen is probably bad form too.